acidjazz/objectus/readme.md

 ```

 ### How it works
-Folders and file names become keys and values are the content of the files
+All YAML and JSON files in the specified folder becomes one single object.
+Folders and file names become keys and values are the content
 > *Note*: Specifying a key in a folder that is the same name of a directory will result in one overwriting the other

 ### Why?